What Is a Homeowners Association? 10 Things to Know About HOAs

 How Can Homeowners Influence an HOA?

-Once people buy a Gallatin home in a community with an HOA, they are committing to following the rules, whatever they are.
+Once people buy a home in a community with an HOA, they are committing to following the rules, whatever they are.
 Over time, they may decide that they would like to have greater influence over community guidelines and direction.
 There are a few ways they can achieve this goal, including:

 • running for a spot on the HOA committee